pichichi91/pichichi91/README.md

 - 🔭 Lately I've been mainly working with React / NextJS / Python / Tailwindcss / Bootstrap.
 - 👯 Happy to collaborate with any frontend based role
+- ✨ Despite web dev, remote work and startups, I am passionate really about football and photography
 - 📫 How to reach me: feeelip.com